 London is one of the most charming cities of the world.
-Whether its a culinary journey, a visit to their most popular landmarks, or a glimpse of the iconic skyline, all in all its a breath taking expedition.
-The city inhabits 8.17 million residents, and a steady stream of global travellers.
+Whether its a culinary journey, a visit to their most popular landmarks, or a glimpse of the iconic skyline, all in all, its a breathtaking expedition.
+The city inhabits 8.17 million residents and a steady stream of global travelers.
 Moreover, I am one of the first time visitor’s, experiencing the thrill of visiting her majesty’s residence on this day.
-We reached Buckingham Palace in time, just as people began to gather around the colossal Black and Golden gate.
-My friends from London, told me that the best time to visit the palace is during the changing of the guard ceremony.
+We reached Buckingham Palace in time, just as people began to gather around the colossal Black and Golden Gate.
+My friends from London told me that the best time to visit the palace is during the changing of the guard ceremony.

 Changing the Guard Ceremony at Buckingham Palace

 A royal ceremony, where the royal guards change the shifts!
 I had the pleasure of observing a similar ritual in India, at Wagha Border a few years back.
 To emphasise, its an experience, that gives you spine-tingling goosebumps.
 Nonetheless, I had the privilege to watch the Royal guards change the shift in London, in the utmost royal order.